filip-kor/pump-it-up-challenge/project/Feature Selection/ideas.md

 8. permit is rather useless

-9. extraction_class - some are rare;
+9. extraction_class - some are rare; assing 'wind-powered' to 'motorpump' and 'rope pump' to 'handpump'

+10. management_group - 88% of data is one class and the rest very small